nielsenchristianole/mlops_oracle_mnist/reports/README.md

 >
 > Answer:

 In our test.yaml file, we specified that we wanted our to run all of our test files.
-The convention we used was to name the files "test_*.py", and then run all these files.
-Firstly we specified that we should install the requirements from both the module and development, though it can be argued that it we should have made a seperate requiments file for testing.
+The convention we used was to name the files "test_.py", and then run all these files.
+Firstly we specified that we should install the requirements from both the module and development, though it can be argued that it we should have made a seperate requirements file for testing.
 We felt that this would make the code base more bloated, and was not nessasiry due to the simplicity of this project.
-If we were to join use many more packages, we should refrain from this.
+If we were to use packages, we should refrain from this.
 We made use of cashing, and tested using python3.11 and python3.12, as our project specifies python >= 3.11.
 We tested on unbunto, mac-os and windows.
-An example of a workflow is: <LINK>*.
+An example of a workflow is: <LINK>.

 ## Running code and tracking experiments